Our story begins in Warren

 In 2003, I was accepted to the College for Creative Studies in Detroit to pursue my passion for art and design.
 I moved to Warren to live with my oldest sister and her family.
 My parents instilled in my siblings and me the importance of hard work and education.
 I supplemented my scholarships with part time work and student loans.
 During college, I interned at Campbell Ewald in Warren.
 I graduated in 2007 with a Bachelor of Fine Arts in Graphic Design.

 Like many new moms, I quickly learned the challenges of managing the demands of a growing household.
 I temporarily put my career on hold so that I could be at home with my children.
+As a mom, our children are our number one priority and we want to provide everything we can for them to succeed.
 Making ends meet was hard and I periodically took on freelance graphic and web design jobs to supplement our income from Adam’s job.
-As a mom, our children are our number one priority and we want to provide everything we can for them so that they can have a better future than us.
-I was more conscious about our spending and focused on saving money for their future.

-In 2013, I founded the company, Simple Coupon Deals, Inc., an online blog that teaches budget conscious moms like me how to shop smart and save money on groceries, household and beauty products.
-Managing my own company allowed me to work from home, spend time with my children and watch them grow.
-As both a small business owner and mother, I learned how to better manage our finances and operate a business managing my own employees.
-I created a simple budget strategy for my husband and I that allowed us to maintain our household finances and in the process, we were able to pay off thousands of dollars in student loan debt.
+In the process, I founded the company, Simple Coupon Deals, Inc., an online blog that teaches budget conscious moms like me how to shop smart and save money on groceries, household items and beauty products.
+Managing my own company allowed me to work from home while caring for my children.
+The business became a success –it now reaches over 200,000+ readers across different social media channels and I had the opportunity to create marketing campaigns for many major household brands.
+As both a small business owner and mother, I learned how to manage finances, operate a business and oversee a team of employees.
+By using my own simple budgeting strategy, we were able to pay off thousands of dollars in student loan debt.

-In 2017, I returned to my creative roots by designing a modern Hmong-American clothing brand and founded the company Mai&Co.
-The clothing, accessories and home decor line quickly grew its operation out of my home on Linda Street, and my husband and I decided that it was time to find a space to operate our new business.
-We did not want to leave our neighborhood and wanted to be close to home so we opened our storefront in August of 2019 on East 12 Mile Road in Warren.
+In 2017, while pregnant with my fourth child, I started to design comfortable leggings and dresses to wear, and blankets and pillows to decorate our home.
+My designs were illustrated with vibrant colors and motifs inspired by traditional Hmong clothes and textiles.
+Using my web design and development background, I built an e-commerce store for the product line and called the brand, Mai&Co.
+The apparel, accessories and home decor line quickly grew its operation out of my home on Linda Street, and my husband and I decided that it was time to find a space to operate our new business!
+We did not want to leave our neighborhood and wanted to be close to home so we opened our storefront in August of 2019 at 8312 East 12 Mile Road in Warren.

 I’ve learned first hand what it’s like to build a business from the ground up and how important supporting small businesses is in our community.
 While I’m a business owner, I’m also a mom who has had to support a family on a limited income.
-I understand the importance of a living wage and I’m committed to offering a living wage to those who work for me.
+I understand the importance of a living wage and I will work to help lift the income of all families.

-I’m now at a point in my life that I can give back and that is why I have decided to run for public office to serve others and give back to the community that has given our family so much.
-As a first time candidate, I’m excited to start walking door-to-door to talk with my neighbors and learn what’s most important to them.
+I’m now at a point in my life that I can give back and that is why I decided to run for public office to serve others and give back to the community that has given my family so much.
 I believe our community is a great place to raise a family, find a job, and grow a business.
 Together, we can make it even better.